1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 <a id="tab2"></a>
 **Table 2**: Generative model family comparison on class-conditional ImageNet 512x512. **↓** and **↑** indicate lower or higher values are better.
 Metrics include Fréchet inception distance (FID), inception score (IS), precision (Pre), and recall (Rec).
-Lower FID values and higher IS values are better. ''-s'': a single shared AdaLN layer is used due to resource limitation. d36 refer to depth 36.
+Lower FID values and higher IS values are better. ''-s'': A shared AdaLN layer is used due to resource limitations. d36 refers to depth 36.
 (This table is taken from [^1])

 |**Type** | **Model** | **FID ↓** | **IS ↑** | **Time** |
 |-|-|-|-|-|